 - The Zonta Club of Northern Beaches Inc. Study Grant for Women

-- Youth Off The Streets Scholarship Closes 4 April 2014
+- The Expert Editor Scholarship Program Closes 14 November 2014

 The Zonta Club of the Northern Beaches Inc. are seeking applications for a study grant from women who reside on the Northern Beaches, are experiencing hardship/financial difficulty and who are currently studying at a tertiary level.